jadx2/jadx2/README.md

 <br/>
 <br/>

-# Frontend web developer!
+# Front-end web developer!
 A professional cook who found in coding a new way to create great flavors!

 - 🔭 I’m currently working on the Microverse Full Stack developer curriculum
 - 🌱 I’m currently learning Javascript and React